S.V. Alt Washingtonia

 This love for learning about and sharing culture and traditions led Dave into the DC International Folk Dance club and many other cultural organizations.
 Here he met Rudy Poelsterl and in 1965, the two were instrumental in the formation of the Gauverband Nordamerika.

 Through the DC International Folk Dance club and membership in another Bavarian club, Dave and Rudy met many other families with the same love of keeping cultural traditions alive.
 In 1976, the Rosenberg, Poelsterl, and Bruckbauer families, along with Betty Heyman met in the Ratskeller of the Olde Europe restaurant in Washington DC to discuss forming a club dedicated to Bavarian and Austrian culture.
-With the addition of the Edler and Hargreaves families, Alt Washingtonia was officially formed, joining the GauverbandNA in1978 under the sponsorship of S.G.
+With the addition of friends the Edler and Hargreaves, Alt Washingtonia was officially formed, joining the GauverbandNA in1978 under the sponsorship of S.G.
 Alpenland of Montreal.

 Alt Washingtonia grew rapidly in the 1980's and performed traditional Bavarian and Austrian songs and dances all across the Mid-Atlantic region and was the resident dance group at Maxx Blob’s Bavarian Biergarten in Jessup, Maryland - home of America’s first Oktoberfest.